dotnet/aspnetcore/README.md

-# ASP.NET vNext Home
+# ASP.NET 5 Home
 Latest dev version: [![dev version](http://img.shields.io/myget/aspnetvnext/v/KRE-CLR-x86.svg?style=flat)](https://www.myget.org/gallery/aspnetvnext)<br>
 Latest master version: [![master version](http://img.shields.io/myget/aspnetmaster/v/KRE-CLR-x86.svg?style=flat)](https://www.myget.org/gallery/aspnetmaster)

-The Home repository is the starting point for people to learn about ASP.NET vNext.
-This repo contains samples and [documentation](https://github.com/aspnet/Home/wiki) to help folks get started and learn more about what's coming in ASP.NET vNext.
+The Home repository is the starting point for people to learn about ASP.NET 5.
+This repo contains samples and [documentation](https://github.com/aspnet/Home/wiki) to help folks get started and learn more about what's coming in ASP.NET 5.

-ASP.NET vNext is being actively developed by the ASP.NET team assigned to the Microsoft Open Tech Hub and in collaboration with a community of open source developers.
+ASP.NET 5 is being actively developed by the ASP.NET team assigned to the Microsoft Open Tech Hub and in collaboration with a community of open source developers.
 Together we are dedicated to creating the best possible platform for web development.

 The samples provided in this repo are designed to show some of the features of the new framework and to provide a starting point for further exploration.
 All the component packages are available on Nuget.
 To try out the latest bits under development switch to the dev branch of the Home repo and use the dev feed in Nuget.config (https://www.myget.org/F/aspnetvnext).